Published: 23 July, 2025

 Despite seven hours of testimony against SB 5, the Senate State Affairs Committee advanced the bill unanimously.

-With the Senate expected to vote on SB 5 as early as July 24, attention now shifts to the Texas House.
+While a Senate floor vote on SB 5 was expected as early as July 24, as of July 25, no such vote has taken place.
+The bill remains out of committee and pending full Senate consideration.
+Attention now shifts to the Texas House, which has not yet introduced or scheduled action on a companion measure.
 During the regular session, the House initially supported a regulatory model more aligned with the Governor’s approach, though amendments brought it closer to the Senate’s ban before the veto.

 Governor Abbott, for his part, reiterated on Tuesday that his preference remains a “strict, fair, and legally sustainable” system that protects public health without banning federally legal products.

 Texas hemp laws remain in flux.
 Until the Legislature settles on a framework, the legal status of many THC-infused products hangs in the balance.
-The coming days will determine whether the state pivots toward tightly managed regulation—or doubles down on prohibition.
+With the Senate yet to vote and the House remaining quiet, the coming week may determine whether Texas pivots toward structured regulation — or doubles down on prohibition.

 Texans from all walks of life—veterans, rural residents, patients, entrepreneurs—have a stake in this debate.
 Whether you will be heard in time is a question only the House can answer.